A Piece of Toast

 Mi Cocina or Mesero Miguel for tex-mex and margs.
 Javier's for Mexican.
 Rusty Taco or Velvet Taco for the obvious.
 R&D Kitchen for all around good food.
 Twisted Root or Maple & Motor for burgers.
 The Porch or Sissy's Kitchen for Southern-with-a-twist.
 Victor Tangos for tapas style, The Cedars Social for craft cocktails.
 Hibiscus for a steak house that isn't stuffy.
 Taverna for Italian.
 Oishii or Little Katana for sushi.
 True Foods or HG Supply for healthy and delicious.
 The Grape, Breadwinners, Dream Cafe, and La Duni are all great breakfast spots.
 Eazti's is a Dallas institution and famous for their salads, sandwiches and deli stuffs.

-I'M VISITING DALLAS, WHERE SHOULD I SHOP?
+I'M VISITING DALLAS, WHERE SHOULD I SHOP AND STAY?

 Northpark Mall has everything, Highland Park Village is beautiful and carries luxury for window shopping, Knox Street has all the home/decor/interiors stores, and best boutiques are Canary, Cabana, Forty Five Ten, Gypsy Wagon, and V.O.D.
+We recommend staying at: The Joule, The Lumen, The Stonleigh, The Highland Hotel, or The Belmont Hotel.

 For all collaborations, sponsored posts, giveaways, and personal inquiries please email email@example.com.